October 27, 2020

 It will not be enough to say a building is “clean;” a visible clean and evidence of cleaning will be necessary in order to put people at ease.

-This ideal will go beyond making sure garbage's are emptied regularly, bathrooms are well maintained, and visible messes like spills or left behind trash are cleaned up promptly.
+This ideal will go beyond making sure garbage is emptied regularly, bathrooms are well maintained, and visible messes like spills or left behind trash are cleaned up promptly.
 In the past, these were visual clues as to whether a space was properly maintained—and often cleaning staff did this work behind the scenes.

 Moving forward it will be increasingly important that these cleaning tasks, along with additional disinfecting and sanitizing, are happening regularly, and that consumers and workers see it happening, as this will help generate the “feeling” of clean.